vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 #### Task 10 - Configure TSI

-1. In a browser, connect to the Azure Portal and locate the **tsi-az220-training-{your-id}** resource.
+1. Switch to your Azure Portal window and navigate to your dashboard.

+1. Select the **tsi-az220-training-{your-id}** resource.

     > **NOTE**: This resource was created by the setup script.
 If you have not run it, do so now - the script will not impact existing resources.